VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_8_The_IO_Library/notes.md

 > ifstream and istringstream inherits from istream, so we can use obj of ifstream and istringstream in place of cin

-    cin << word;    ifstreamobj << word;     istringstreamobj << word
+    cin >> word;    ifstreamobj >> word;     istringstreamobj >> word
     getline(cin, line),     getline(ifstreamobj,line),      getline(istringstreamobj, line);

 > ofstream and ostringstream inherits from ostream, so we can these types in place of cout

     cout << word;   ostreamobj << word      ostringstreamobj << word

-### No Copy or Assign for IO Objects
+### No Copy or Assign for IO Objects only References
     ofstream out1, out2;
     out1 = out2                // error : can't assign stream objects
-    ofstream print(ofstream )  // error : can't initialise the ofstream parameter type  //  function call
-    out2 = print(out2)         // error : cannot copy stream objects
+    ofstream print(ofstream )  // error : will be considered as function call, stream objects cannot be copied out2 = print(out2)         // error : cannot copy stream objects
 ### No Const
-    reading and writing changes the state of the subject, so const references
+    reading and writing changes the state of the subject, so no const references

 ### Condition State
     The state of a io stream(obj) can be accessed by strm::iostate type - machine dependent integral